s3p02/digits_docker_jupyter/README.md

 Say 'yes' for ECDSA key fingerprint.

-# Step 3 : Launch Jupyter Notebook on Local System
+# Step iii) : Launch Jupyter Notebook on Local System

 Open a web-browser and go to [localhost:8888](localhost:8888)